Skip to content

 Candlestick charts and price action are especially informative when trying to determine whether a stock is likely to reverse at the target price.

-There is no guarantee that the price will grow or reverse at a specific Fibonacci Expansion level.
+There is no guarantee that the price will grow or reverse at a specific Fibonacci expansion level.
 And even if it does, it is not evident before a trade is made.
-The price may move through many of the levels or not even reach any of them.
+The price may move through many of the levels or not reach any of them.